-Most of the PMU events listed in this guide are architecturally defined, and are listed in the Performance Monitors Extension section of the Arm® Architecture Reference Manual Armv8-A. However, architecturally defined events 0x06, 0x07, 0x0C, 0x0D, 0x0E, and 0x0F are not implemented on the Neoverse N1.
+Most of the PMU events listed in this guide are architecturally defined, and are listed in the Performance Monitors Extension section of the Arm® Architecture Reference Manual Armv8-A. However, some architecturally defined events are not implemented on the Neoverse N1.